raquelnpalmeira/first_growth_then_information/README.md

 # Protocell evolution model (MATLAB)

-This repository contains the MATLAB implementation of the individual-based protocell model described in *The emergence of genetic heredity in protocells: first growth then information*.
+This repository contains the MATLAB implementation of the individual-based protocell model described in *Selection for growth drives the emergence of genetic heredity in protocells!*, PLOS Biology, 2026.

 ---